Cube Entertainment: Philanthropy

 Cube Entertainment artists teamed up with US major league team, Los Angeles Dodgers's Korean player Ryu Hyun-jin by donating all the profit from two collaboration songs to Hanbit School for the Blind.

 In September 2015, the artists from the agency performed at the "Cube Festival" concert.
 The concert was hosted by Shanghai TV, Channel M, and BesTV.
-At a preceding press conference, a Cube representative said, “A while ago there was a heartbreaking accident in China.
-BEAST, 4minute, G.Na, BTOB, and CLC donated a portion of their earnings from their recent concert in Shanghai to the victims of the 2015 Tianjin explosions.”
-Representing the concert organizer, Yeom Gyu Suk from Butterfly Media went on to explain, “While in the midst of preparing for the concert, the event sponsor and Cube Entertainment heard the news of the accident and decided to do the show for the victims, and after gathering the artists agreed.”
+At a preceding press conference, a Cube representative said, "A while ago there was a heartbreaking accident in China.
+Beast, 4Minute, G.NA, BtoB, and CLC donated a portion of their earnings from their recent concert in Shanghai to the victims of the 2015 Tianjin explosions."
+Representing the concert organizer, Yeom Gyu Suk from Butterfly Media went on to explain, "While in the midst of preparing for the concert, the event sponsor and Cube Entertainment heard the news of the accident and decided to do the show for the victims, and after gathering the artists agreed."

 In 2018, Cube Entertainment President Hong Seung-sung joined the Honor Society and gave a donation of more than ₩100 million for patients with rare incurable diseases.
 Hong Seung-sung, who has been suffering from Lou Gehrig's disease for the past 7 years, said, "As a person suffering from the same pain, I want to be a little push for children with rare diseases that need help."
 Over the years, it is common for United Cube to participate in the Ice Bucket Challenge, as a way to raise awareness for the disease.

-In April 2019, according to the Disaster Relief Association, Cube Entertainment donated a total of ₩50 Million to the Korean Committee to help those that were affected by the Sokcho Fire.
+In April 2019, according to the Disaster Relief Association, Cube Entertainment donated a total of ₩50 million to the Korean Committee to help those that were affected by the Sokcho Fire.
 On December 30, Cube delivered ₩10 million through Foundation for International Development Cooperation NGO for a child care facility in Seoul and a promised for monthly donation and volunteer activity.

-On March 6, 2020, Cube and their artists donated 50 million won through Hope Bridge National Disaster Relief Association to prevent the spreading of the COVID-19 pandemic in South Korea.
+On March 6, 2020, Cube and their artists donated ₩50 million through Hope Bridge National Disaster Relief Association to prevent the spreading of the COVID-19 pandemic in South Korea.
 The contribution will be used to support daily necessities, hygiene products and health goods for medical staff and families.
 In June, Cube Entertainment's parent company, VT GMP donated 10 million won worth of antibacterial paper bags for COVID-19 self-container sanitary kit.